Elilora/Summarizer/README.md

 ## Contributing

 We welcome contributions from the open-source community.
-If you'd like to enhance this text summarization tool or fix any issues, please see our [Contribution Guidelines](CONTRIBUTING.md).
+If you'd like to enhance this text summarization tool or fix any issues, please see our reach out.

 ## Contact